-As XR becomes pervasive, immersive experiences will eliminate the most important distance of all: the distance between where defense organizations are today and where they want to be in the future.
+As XR becomes pervasive, immersive experiences will eliminate the most important distance of all: the distance between where defence organisations are today and where they want to be in the future.

-While defense organizations are becoming more data-driven than ever, inaccurate and manipulated information threatens to compromise the insights that the military relies on to plan and operate.
+While defence organisations are becoming more data-driven than ever, inaccurate and manipulated information threatens to compromise the insights that the military relies on to plan and operate.

 Operating across multinational partnerships depends on the ability to trust and verify not only that the data itself is secure, but how it flows between partners is equally well protected.
 The need to deliver only the right data to the right person, at the right time is crucial.

-Collaboration between partners in response to common threats is the operational mantra across the defense sector.
+Collaboration between partners in response to common threats is the operational mantra across the defence sector.

-To build a strong foundation for technology-based partnerships, defense organizations must consider adopting microservices architectures and using blockchain and smart contracts.
+To build a strong foundation for technology-based partnerships, defence organisations must consider adopting microservices architectures and using blockchain and smart contracts.
 Those that invest in these changes today will redefine how they can collaborate in the future.

 The next generation of intelligent solutions are moving into physical environments, and key military strategies ride on pushing intelligence into the physical world.

-Unlike most commercial organizations where distributed systems become increasingly connected to one another, defense distributed systems in a federated mission network are better thought of as pockets of connections that can function independently.
+Unlike most commercial organisations where distributed systems become increasingly connected to one another, defence distributed systems in a federated mission network are better thought of as pockets of connections that can function independently.

 Intelligent Enterprise Unleashed